TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

   use a training-set of observations to fit a predictive model to the data and then evaluate that model using a test-set.
-This process is called **supervised learning**, because the training-set and test-set response values provide a guide that can be used as ground truth for 'supervising' (in a sense similar to a teacher, who knows the answer, supervising a student's learning process) the model fitting process.
-However, in many scenarios, there may be no particular response variable of interest.
-Instead, we might be interested in describing the relative similarity of observations to one another, given a set of variables (we will call these variables **features**) measured on each observation.
+This process is called **supervised learning**, because the training-set and test-set response values provide a guide that can be used as ground truth for 'supervising' the model fitting process.
+This supervision is similar in sense to a teacher, who knows the answer, supervising a student's learning process.
+However, in many data analysis scenarios, there may be no particular response variable of interest.
+  Instead, we might be more interested in describing the relative similarity of observations to one another, given a set of variables (we will call these variables **features**) measured on each observation.
 This type of task is called **unsupervised learning** because the ground truth for the task cannot be known for certain based on the features.
   For instance, if we were to gather morphometric data on iris plants, we might not know how many species are really represented in our data set.
 But we might be able to use the measurement data to describe the **similarity** (or its converse, the **distance**) between any two observations.
 By considering the relative similarities between observations in the data-set, we may be able to split all the observations into **clusters** where each cluster contains observations with higher similarity to one another than to observations in other clusters.
-However, the true cluster assignments and even the true number of clusters is not encoded in the data, since there is no response variable with species information.
-Instead of being driven to match up species labels, the clustering process minimizes some sort of measure of clustering effectiveness.
+However, the true cluster assignments and even the true number of clusters is not encoded in the data, since there is no response variable with species designations.
+Instead of being driven to match up species labels between predictions and the training set observations, the clustering process minimizes some measure of clustering effectiveness.

-One simple loss function (measure of cluster ineffectiveness) for clustering is the sum of distances between observations within each cluster.
-The total data variance can be split into two components, with the first being variance within each cluster (describes how diffuse the cluster is) and variance between clusters (describes how far the clusters are from each other.
-Ideally, we want compact, well-separated clusters, which implies that we want to partition as much of the variance into the between-cluster component, which means that the within-cluster variance (which is based on the sum of distances between observations within each cluster) will be minimized.
+One simple loss function (measure of cluster effectiveness) for clustering is the sum of distances between observations within each cluster.
+The total data variance can be split into two components, with the first being variance within each cluster (describes how diffuse the cluster is) and the second being variance between clusters (describes how far the clusters are from each other.
+Ideally, we want compact, well-separated clusters, which implies that we want to partition as much of the variance into the between-cluster component as possible, which will result in the within-cluster variance (which is based on the sum of distances between observations within each cluster) will be minimized.
 We can in principle optimize this metric for any particular cluster number by exhaustively trying all possible assignments of observations to clusters and picking the arrangement that minimizes this loss.
 This approach, which is known as **combinatorial clustering** is only feasible for assigning a small number of observations to a small number of clusters.
 For instance, assigning 19 observations to 4 clusters actually involves about `10^10` distinct arrangements.
 For larger tasks, we instead use approximate non-exhaustive methods to search the potential solution space.

-Note that we are not even sure if our dataset contains the right features for separating the of iris plants into species.
+In the example below, note that we are not even sure if our dataset contains the right features for separating the of iris plants into species.
 Perhaps features of the leaf (only flower-related features are included) are required for making distinctions between species.
 Perhaps using the flower features will result in some other legitimate grouping (like the position of plants within the greenhouse) that affects flower growth but does not correspond to an inter-species difference.

 One of the best known algorithms for assigning observations to a user-selected number `k` of clusters is the **k-means** algorithm.
 It begins by picking `k` points (typically not